felias-fogg/dw-link/docs/manual.md

 ![PIO](pics/pio04.png)

 On the right, the debug control bar shows up, with symbols for starting execution, step-over, step-in, step-out, reset, and exit.
 On the left there are a number of window panes giving you information about variables, watchpoints, the call stack, breakpoints, peripherals, registers, memory, and disassembly.
+The program has already been started and stopped at the temporary breakpoint set at the first line of `main`.

 ![PIOdebugactive](pics/pio05.png)